blender/blender/doc/python_api/rst/bge.types.rst

    Armature sensor detect conditions on armatures.

-   .. _armaturesensor-type:

-   Constants related to :data:`type`

-   .. data:: KX_ARMSENSOR_STATE_CHANGED

-      Detect that the constraint is changing state (active/inactive)

-      :value: 0

-   .. data:: KX_ARMSENSOR_LIN_ERROR_BELOW

-      Detect that the constraint linear error is above a threshold

-      :value: 1

-   .. data:: KX_ARMSENSOR_LIN_ERROR_ABOVE

-      Detect that the constraint linear error is below a threshold

-      :value: 2

-   .. data:: KX_ARMSENSOR_ROT_ERROR_BELOW

-      Detect that the constraint rotation error is above a threshold

-      :value: 3

-   .. data:: KX_ARMSENSOR_ROT_ERROR_ABOVE

-      Detect that the constraint rotation error is below a threshold

-      :value: 4

    .. attribute:: type

       The type of measurement that the sensor make when it is active.